sumiya11/ExactSparseInterpolations.jl/README.md

 **Disclaimer.**
 Recently, there was a number of breaking changes in Nemo.jl.
-The examples below should work, but if they don't, you might want to install a specific verion of Nemo.jl.
+The examples below should work out of the box, but if they don't, you might want to install a specific verion of Nemo.jl.
 To do that, assuming you are in the root directory of this project, simply do

 ```julia